pitg/common-grounds/guidelines.md

 # Pinoy I.T.
 Geeks' Guidelines
 The rules are now known as guidelines from hence forth.
 The guidelines will explain social etiquette regarding posts and moderation under the jurisdiction of the group.

+### How PITG runs?
+PITG is runned as a meritocracy, that is if you have credentials or accurate knowledge in a given IT field, you are most welcome to discuss, otherwise practice your preferred craft before you enter into a discussion.
+[Meritocracy definition](http://en.wikipedia.org/wiki/Meritocracy)

 ### Speech & Opinion
 1. Ad Hominem : Simple speaking "to the person", it is a statement directed to the person instead to the argument.
 Just be reminded that in the event of flaks to whomever is involved; Do not resort to Ad hominem for the reason of prejudice.